mozilla/glean/docs/user/user/debugging/index.md

 # Debugging products using the Glean SDK

-Glean provide a few debugging features to assist on debugging a product using Glean.
+Glean provides a few debugging features to assist with debugging a product using Glean.

 ## Features